Curry scores 30 after career night, Warriors beat Kings

 SAN FRANCISCO (AP)Stephen Curry followed up his career-high 62 points a night earlier with another 30 points, nine rebounds and eight assists to lead the suddenly clicking Golden State Warriors past the Sacramento Kings 137-106 on Monday.

-After another stellar outing, Curry’s sister, Sydel, chimed in – apparently at critics of No. 30, who peeled a wrap off his right quad muscle before the second half began and used a wrap on his lower back during breaks that coach Steve Kerr said is ”just maintenance.”
+After another stellar outing, Curry’s sister, Sydel, chimed in – apparently at the critics of No. 30, who peeled a wrap off his right quad muscle before the second half began and used a wrap on his lower back during breaks.

 ”Now please shut up!
 Respectfully, proud lil sis,” she posted on Twitter.